firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_cooling_and_thermal_management.md

 - Spintend dual and Makerbase/Tronic-class controllers still dump serious heat.
   - riders logging ~180 A phase on 84100-class ESCs report case temperatures climbing fast unless the units are bolted to large external heatsinks with fresh paste, reinforcing that even “cooler” Spintend hardware only halves the dissipation of Tronic boxes when airflow and interface pressure are maximised.[^76]
+- Denis’ crew now coats controller PCBs with varnish for splash resistance, torques fasteners evenly so housings seat flat, and sets thermal cutbacks near 65 °C—stock ECUs that spike toward 88 °C are treated as overdue for derating or hardware upgrades.[^pcb_varnish]
+- Xiaomi Essential-class scooters sustain 22–24 A tunes once the yellow factory tape is replaced with 1 mm non-conductive pads and fresh paste between the controller housing and deck, so long as temps stay in check.[^essential_pad_refresh]
 - Nucular 12-FET controllers happily sustain roughly 210 A battery current while holding ~48 °C when they are clamped firmly to deck aluminium, underscoring the payoff from rigid mounting pressure on MOSFET plates.[^77]
 - Refresh thermal interfaces on a schedule: the community now treats ESC paste like desktop-PC maintenance.
   - strip the controller every couple of years, clean the heatsink, and reapply high-quality compound before summer pushes start.[^78]